jomaweb/AppGPS/README.md

 ## Resources
-In this repository you can find the file of the final presentation, the data files (.csv), and the *jupyter notebooks* related to *web scraping* and *model training*.
-For the *jupyter notebook* with the *data cleaning* and *data visualizations*, please fell free to contact me via LinkedIn.
+In this repository you can find the file of the final presentation, the data files (.csv), and the *jupyter notebooks* related to *web scraping*, *data cleaning*, *EDA & visualization* and *model training*.
 [Repository](https://github.com/jomaweb/Data_Excercises_IH/tree/main/AppGPS_Word_Analysis)<br>
 [LinkedIn](https://www.linkedin.com/in/jose-ma/)